These 6 National Parks Are Requiring Reservations This Summer

 To curtail the rush, the RMNP reservation system will book only between 75 and 85 percent capacity.
 No reservations will be required for visitors coming before 5 a.m. or after 6 p.m., the Park Service announced.

-Reservations are currently available through June 30.
-On June 1, reservations will be made available for dates through July.
-Likewise, reservations through August, September, and October will be available on the first of the previous month.
+Reservations are currently available for August.
+On August 1, reservations will be made available for dates through September.
+Likewise, reservations through October, November, and December will be available on the first of the previous month.
 A quarter of all permits, meanwhile, will be made available for purchase the day prior.

 Tickets and additional information for Rocky Mountain National Park can be found at recreation.gov.

 The small, yet awe-inspiring park located in southwest Utah has closed its famed Zion Canyon Scenic Drive until November.
 That means staging areas for attractions like Angels Landing, the Narrows, Emerald Pools, and the West Rim Trail must now be accessed via Zion’s shuttle system.

 Additional information on visiting Zion can be found at recreation.gov.

 Haleakalā National Park

 A reservation system for Hawaii’s Haleakalā National Park, a popular attraction for sunrise viewing due to boasting Maui’s highest peak, was instituted four years ago to stifle overcrowding.

 That same system will remain in place this year, with reservations required for each vehicle entering between 3 a.m. and 7 a.m.
 Reservations can be booked up to 60 days in advance.